PierreSenellart/provsql/doc/TODO/window-functions.md

    others" where possible (`count`, `sum`), and otherwise document the value as meant for Boolean and absorptive evaluation, or add an explicit flag on the aggregate gate?
-2. Should `ORDER BY … LIMIT k` in a subquery be rewritten to a rank comparison once tier 2 exists, replacing the present warning by an exact annotation when the order is total?
-3. Linear-size circuits for running aggregates: worth the change in the evaluators from the start, or only once the quadratic form has shown its limits?
+2. Linear-size circuits for running aggregates: worth the change in the evaluators from the start, or only once the quadratic form has shown its limits?
+For a top-k (`LIMIT k`, `rank() <= k`), a circuit of `O(n·k)` gates, "exactly j of the first i rows are present" for `j < k`, is deterministic and decomposable, and would replace the quadratic prefix counts.